cristianbanarescu/iOS-Development/NetworkingDemo/README.md

 - This project uses the JSON Placeholder `posts` API from https://jsonplaceholder.typicode.com/ in order to perform network requests
 - This project uses a table view built using SwiftUI in order to display data fetched from the API

+## Implementation

+- The UI elements of this demo project were created using SwiftUI - check the [Views](./NetworkingDemo/Views/) folder for more details.